A low-glycemic, raw, vegan dessert just in time for summer solstice.

 - chia seeds = high in omega-3s which can help decrease high testosterone and improve egg quality

 Happy Solstice!
 I would love to see how you recreate this vegan cheesecake!
 Please share your photos with me on Instagram: @phruitfuldish

 This recipe was inspired by Em at This Rawsome Vegan Life.

 Cocktail-inspired, dairy-free cupcakes for your Spring celebrations (no artificial food coloring!).

 I welcomed Spring Equinox with my first vegan cupcake experiment.
 Now, I’m not suggesting cupcakes are the next superfood but, for special occasions, this recipe is on the healthier side.
 Firstly, I replaced white flour with whole wheat flour.
 This increases fiber content which helps manage blood sugar spikes.
-Secondly, these are dairy-free which may be beneficial for PCOS-fighters.
-Finally, instead of using artificial food coloring, I added beet juice!
+Secondly, these are dairy-free which is beneficial for PCOS-fighters.
+Lastly, instead of using artificial food coloring, I added beet juice!
 I can proudly say the taste was unaffected and I avoided the toxic chemicals in food dye.
 Please leave a comment if you have a tip for coloring desserts naturally!